-The hall with 540 pillars and 1008 Shiva Lingams is particularly impressive.
-Another of the temple’s particularities is a mango tree said to be 3500 years old and to produce four different kinds of mango.
+The hall with 540 pillars and 108 Shiva Lingams is particularly impressive.
+Another of the temple’s particularities is a mango tree said to be 3500 years old.

 It is dedicated to the Hindu god Shiva (Kailasanatha means “Lord of Mount Kailash”).
 It was built in the late 7th century by kings of the Pallava dynasty.

 The sandstone temple is famous for its carvings of half-animal, half-human deities; these were popular in the Dravidian architectural period.

 The outer wall has 58 small shrines showing different aspects of Shiva.